The Creative, Performing and Visual Art Awards

 Additional entry rules for music, dance and theatre

-Students wishing to apply in the field of music must submit an original written score for one of the following:
+Students wishing to apply in the field of music must submit an original work for one of the following media:

 - Jazz ensemble

 - Chamber Ensemble

 - Solo/Duo instrument or voice (with or without accompaniment)

 - Choir (any voicing with or without accompaniment)

 Any other combinations of instruments than those listed above must be cleared in advance by contacting the Head of the Department of Music, Dr. Daniel Monek <firstname.lastname@example.org>

 For all media except Electronic or Computer Music, students must submit an original written score.
 No recordings are required, though MIDI realizations are strongly encouraged.